12 Tips for Cheap Family Holidays

 The early bird definitely catches the worm and when you are booking for a family of four or more these savings can be significant.

 A handy tip when searching travel websites is to ensure you always opt for an incognito search (using google chrome) which will mean websites cannot detect when you spend a significant time looking up one destination or one set of dates.
 Not doing this can mean prices will fluctuate in response to your queries so you may not be getting the best price.

-8. Choose destinations with affordable ground costs and good currency exchange
+9. Choose destinations with affordable ground costs and good currency exchange

 If low budget is an important factor in your travel plans it is best to consider destinations where the currency exchange is favourable and the cost of living once you hit the ground is good.
 This is a big reason that south east Asian destinations are a big favourite for Aussie travellers.